Monotonicity and Competitive Equilibrium in Cake-cutting: Welfare-Maximizing Rules

 \subsection{Computing Nash-optimal allocations}

 The nice properties of the Nash-optimal rule motivate us to search for algorithms for finding the Nash-optimal division.
-We are not aware of an algorithm for finding a Nash-optimal division in the general case, \footnote{ There are several algorithms for calculating or approximating the Nash-optimal welfare in markets with divisible goods \citep{Cole2013Mechanism,Branzei2017Nash} or indivisible goods \citep{Caragiannis2016Unreasonable}. } but \citet{Aziz2014Cake} have an algorithm that finds a Nash-optimal division when all agents have piecewise-constant valuations.
-The algorithm is called MEA (Market Equilibrium Algorithm) and it is based on a connection between the Nash-optimal rule and a well-known division rule called \emph{competitive-equilibrium-from-equal-incomes}.
+We are not aware of an algorithm for finding an exact Nash-optimal division in the general case\footnote{ There are several algorithms for calculating or approximating the Nash-optimal welfare in markets with divisible goods \citep{Cole2013Mechanism,Branzei2017Nash} or indivisible goods \citep{Caragiannis2016Unreasonable} }.
+However, \citet{Aziz2014Cake} present an algorithm that finds a Nash-optimal division when all agents have piecewise-constant valuations.\footnote{ Their algorithm is based on earlier algorithms for finding equilibrium allocations in markets of homogeneous divisible goods, which are equivalent to piecewise-homogeneous cakes.
+See \citet{vazirani2007combinatorial,jain2010eisenberg}. } The algorithm is called MEA (Market Equilibrium Algorithm) and it is based on a connection between the Nash-optimal rule and a well-known division rule called \emph{competitive-equilibrium-from-equal-incomes}.

 In the following section we prove such connection for general valuations (not only piecewise-constant).
 This will imply that any future algorithm developed for one of the rules will work for the other rule as well.